tbaust/smartfritz/README.md

 ## Thanks to // Code base from:

+* nischelwitzer for the main implementation of this library
 * steffen.timm for the basic communication function
 * thk4711 for the FRITZ!DECT 200 codes
 * AVM for providing the good AHA-HTTP-Interface document